Prehistoric Britain: Neolithic

 The Middle Neolithic (c.
-3300 BC – c.
-2900 BC) saw the development of cursus monuments close to earlier barrows and the growth and abandonment of causewayed enclosures, as well as the building of impressive chamber tombs such as the Maeshowe types.
+3300–2900 BC) saw the development of cursus monuments close to earlier barrows and the growth and abandonment of causewayed enclosures, as well as the building of impressive chamber tombs such as the Maeshowe types.
 The earliest stone circles and individual burials also appear.

 Different pottery types, such as grooved ware, appear during the later Neolithic (c.
-2900 BC – c.
-2200 BC).
+2900–2200 BC).
 In addition, new enclosures called henges were built, along with stone rows and the famous sites of Stonehenge, Avebury and Silbury Hill, which building reached its peak at this time.
 Industrial flint mining begins, such as that at Cissbury and Grimes Graves, along with evidence of long-distance trade.
 Wooden tools and bowls were common, and bows were also constructed.

 Changes in Neolithic culture could have been due to the mass migrations that occurred in that time.
 A 2017 study showed that British Neolithic farmers had formerly been genetically similar to contemporary populations in the Iberian peninsula, but from the Beaker culture period onwards, all British individuals had high proportions of Steppe ancestry and were genetically more similar to Beaker-associated people from the Lower Rhine area.
 The study argues that more than 90% of Britain's Neolithic gene pool was replaced with the coming of the Beaker people.

 Analysis of the mitochondrial DNA of modern European populations shows that over 80% are descended in the female line from European hunter-gatherers.
 Less than 20% are descended in the female line from Neolithic farmers from Anatolia and from subsequent migrations.
 The percentage in Britain is smaller at around 11%.
 Initial studies suggested that this situation is different with the paternal Y-chromosome DNA, varying from 10 to 100% across the country, being higher in the east.
 This was considered to show a large degree of population replacement during the Anglo-Saxon invasion and a nearly complete masking over of whatever population movement (or lack of it) went before in these two countries.
 However, more widespread studies have suggested that there was less of a division between Western and Eastern parts of Britain with less Anglo-Saxon migration.
 Looking from a more Europe-wide standpoint, researchers at Stanford University have found overlapping cultural and genetic evidence that supports the theory that migration was at least partially responsible for the Neolithic Revolution in Northern Europe (including Britain).
 The science of genetic anthropology is changing very fast and a clear picture across the whole of human occupation of Britain has yet to emerge.